Training & Technical Assistance

 Know Your Rights

-Gain an understanding of the family court and foster care system in New York City.
+Gain an understanding of the family court and foster system in New York City.
 This session gives an overview, focusing on actions that could trigger an Administration for Children’s Services (ACS) investigation and describing a parent’s rights during an investigation and subsequent court case.
 Parents and others will learn how to advocate for themselves and what questions to ask during the process.
 Specialized Know Your Rights sessions focus on pregnant and parenting youth or fathers interested in custody and paternity proceedings.

 De-escalating Encounters with the Police (for Youth and their Parents)

 Participate in an honest discussion of how Black and Brown youth can protect themselves during police encounters.
 This workshop is driven by real-life experiences of the audience and the facilitators.
 The conversation will include disparate treatment towards people of color and will advise the audience members on how to navigate a world that will not always be fair or just.
 The workshop is designed as a trivia game, which allows participants to guess what they think the answer is to a legal question but also allows instruction about what the law really says.
 The main topics of the session include: the age of criminal and juvenile liability, search and seizure laws, law enforcement’s policing of social media and how to handle police encounters.

 State Central Register for Child Abuse and Maltreatment Advocacy: Amend and Seal